Testing requirements to transfer your overseas licence

 Car and motorcycle licences

-You won't have to pass a road rules test or a practical driving test if you hold, or have held within the last 5 years, a driver licence (other than a learner licence), that corresponds to a class C, RE or R licence granted from these countries and jurisdictions.
+You will not need to pass a road rules test or a practical driving test if you hold, or have held within the last 5 years, a driver licence (other than a learner licence), that corresponds to a class C, RE or R licence issued from these countries and jurisdictions.

 Heavy vehicle licences (class LR, MR, HR, HC or MC)